jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.12.15 LidarHillshade
+#### 8.12.16 LidarHillshade

-Calculates a hillshade value for points within a LAS file and stores these data in the RGB field..
+Calculates a hillshade value for points within a LAS file and stores these data in the RGB field.

 *Parameters*: